sonnetmedia/laurencerand.com/_pages/projects.md

 ---
-title: "Selected Past Projects & Clients"
+title: 'Selected Past Projects & Clients'
-permalink: "/projects/"
+permalink: /projects/
 ---

-Atticus Lish
+Atticus Lish, winner of the 2015 PEN/Faulkner Award for Fiction

 Barnes & Noble (for “Upstairs at the Square,” 2006-2013)